“Say it again,” said Rich.

 “Now I know why they call it fire water.
 Holy shit,” said Butch, emptying another shot glass of the stuff.

 “Best thing Colombians ever made,” said Rich.
 Butch arched an eyebrow.
 “Okay second best thing.”

 They were virtual unknowns, the two of them, but their aliases were legend in criminal underworlds the world over.
 They were called the Hanged Men.
 Legend had it they escaped from a super max prison, death row inmates both.
 Dead men walking.
 But they were innocent, sentenced to death for crimes they didn’t commit, framed by people so powerful they might as well own the world.
 So they got out.
 Now they’re guns for hire, treading paths never tread and taking jobs no one else will take so that one day they can finally clear their names.

 “Okay, run this by me one more time.
 Who hired us for this?” asked Butch.

-“Five hours ago, certain Mr. Wu contacted me He’s interested in a little industrial sabotage, offered me a substantial amount of money to acquire an experimental weapon control system from Chicago Dynamics.
+“Five hours ago, a certain Mr. Wu contacted me.
+He’s interested in a little industrial sabotage, offered me a substantial amount of money to acquire an experimental weapon control system from Chicago Dynamics.
 It’s pretty simple, Butch,” said Rich.